 Lauren and I took a road trip down, and I was shocked to discover that Nordstrom didn’t have a single pair of wedding shoes in the whole store.
 (I should have called first!)
 We ended up looking at Dillard’s, and found the store brand Alex Marie had tons of cute sparkly formal shoes.

 They were all comfortable and much more reasonably priced — $65-70.

 I ended up buying these, which were the comfort winners.
 I thought I was done with shoe shopping!

 But once I was home with them, I started to second-guess the pointed heel.
 A portion of our wedding will be on grass, and I felt a little wobbly on this heel too.
 Plus when I wore them on our hardwoods instead of the stable carpet of the store, I felt like I might slip.
 The last thing I want to think about when walking down the aisle is wobbling or slipping!
 So I decided to order my two favorite Badgley Mischka shoes — both with wedge heels — and just see how they felt.
-I ordered Nine and Eleven from the collage.

 Turns out I loved both of them in style and comfort.
 The Belvederes are the winners because they are so sparkly in person and extremely comfortable — I don’t even think about my feet when I walk in them.
 And I can see myself wearing them over and over.

 See my shoes in action in this post: Wedding: Getting Ready